The Earth Is Not a Cold Dead Place: Music

-The album opens with "First Breath After Coma," starting with a sound that "captures a moment of awakening" with a guitar that mimics "the incessant nerve-wracking electrical beeps of a hospital heart monitor".
-Guitars "dance and gleam" through "The Only Moment We Were Alone."
-The closing guitar freakout of "The Only Moment We Were Alone" transitions into "Six Days at the Bottom of the Ocean," which relies heavily on it.
+The album opens with "First Breath After Coma", starting with a sound that "captures a moment of awakening" with a guitar that mimics "the incessant nerve-wracking electrical beeps of a hospital heart monitor".
+Guitars "dance and gleam" through "The Only Moment We Were Alone".
+The closing guitar freak-out of "The Only Moment We Were Alone" transitions into "Six Days at the Bottom of the Ocean", which relies heavily on it.

 Johnny Loftus of AllMusic referred to "Memorial" as the "meditative heart" of the album, saying that "it begins so quietly, reduced to brittle landscapes of tone.
 Lightly chiming guitars drift in, like the echoes of church bells off in narrow city streets.
 Then, like each of the album's movements, it surges forward in a rush, like the overtures of Sonic Youth separated, dried, and ultimately lengthened in the blistering Texas sun."

 "Your Hand in Mine" is the most popular of the album's tracks.
 Loftus describes it as including a "pair of determined guitars picking out a melody that's both pretty and pretty damn heartbreaking."